Hiring a Software Developer In-House vs. Outsourcing: Making the Right Choice for Your Organization

 This means that if a particular developer changes jobs, that knowledge is not lost.
 It is easy for new members of the development team to pick up where they left off.

-Accountability: There is more accountability for your project when working with a software firm.
+Accountability: There is more accountability for your project when outsourcing vs. hiring in-house.
 If you encounter personality or performance issues, you can escalate the matter to managers or the owner of the company to get the matter resolved.

 Cons of Hiring a Software Firm

-Cost: Software firms will be more expensive than hiring a developer directly.
+Cost: Outsourcing vs. hiring in-house could be more expensive in the long run.
+There are benefits to this, however.
 They have to factor in the cost of doing business, management, employee benefits, etc. Software firms also don’t short-cut the process like a software developer might.

 They will complete requirements gathering, designs, project planning, resource planning, status tracking, testing, and issue resolution.
 Conversely, a developer typically just develops.

-Turnover: Turnover is a normal part of the software business.
+Turnover: Turnover is a normal part of considering whether to hire in-house vs. outsourcing.
 Developers are in high demand and typically change jobs every 1-2 years.
 Your project may see one or two developers transition.

 Although it is not ideal, good management and processes can smooth over these bumps.
 It’s a less serious situation than losing the single developer responsible for the entire project.